 PE is brighter then APC, APC> PE-Cy5> Alexa Fluor 647> PE-Cy7>PerCP-Cy5.5>Alexa Fluor 488> Pacific Blue>FITC> AmCyan> APC-Cy7> PercP>BD APC-H7

 Not all fluorochromes listed above are read in the same detector.

 - Colors and specificities: Define winning combinations.

 The brightest fluorochrome should be assigned to the antibody binding to the protein with lowest expression.
 Generally, PE and PE-based energy transfer conjugates have the brightest fluorescence.
 In the case of cells with high autofluorescence, allophycocyanin (APC) yields more relative brightness than PEs.
 The combination of PerCP and PE as labels is ideal choice for measuring a low-density antigen (PE label) on a subpopulation defined by another antigen of medium or high density (PerCP label).
 There is no significant spectral compensation needed between PerCP and PE.
-PerCP conjugates provide their optimal sensitivity with an excitation laser power below 20 mW and therefore are not recommended for use in sorting experiments on FACS Vantage SE and MoFlo.
+PerCP conjugates provide their optimal sensitivity with an excitation laser power below 20 mW and therefore are not recommended for use in sorting experiments on MoFlo.